catalyst-cooperative/pudl/docs/dev/annual_updates.rst

 A. EIA Forms
 ^^^^^^^^^^^^
-**3.A.1)** Use the Jupyter notebook ``devtools/eia-etl-debug.ipynb`` to run one step of the process at a time, independently for each dataset.
-This makes debugging issues easier.
-Given that there are hundreds of columns mapped across all the different EIA spreadsheets, you'll almost certainly find some typos or errors in the extract process and need to revise your work.
+**3.A.1)** Use the Jupyter notebook ``devtools/eia-etl-debug.ipynb`` to run the extract process independently for each dataset.
+Given that there are hundreds of columns mapped across all the different EIA spreadsheets, you'll almost certainly find some typos or errors in the extract process and need to revise your work from step 2.

 B. FERC Form 1
 ^^^^^^^^^^^^^^